awesomemotive/edd-attach-accounts-to-orders/readme.txt

 = 2.0 =
 * New UI
 * Starts prep work for using the new Customer API in EDD
+* New custom user created email function so admins no longer get an email for each account created!

 = 1.0 =
 * Initial Release